-Employees (7) days in advance of the trade date.
-If a trade is denied a brief explanation shall be provided on the form which will then be returned to the employee.
+Employees who wish to enter into a time trade agreement shall submit a Departmentally approved form seven days in advance of the trade date.
+If a trade is denied a brief explanation shall be provided on the form which w then be returned to the employee.

-All time trades shall be completed within a thirty (30) day time period.
+All time trades shall be completed within a 30 day time period.